Health and Wellbeing

 Mental Health First Aid

-MAQOHSC is recognised as a Gold Badge Mental Health First Aid Workplace
+MAQOHSC is recognised as a Gold Badge Mental Health First Aid Skilled Workplace

-MAQOHSC is committed to supporting projects that improve mental health awareness within the mine and quarry environments, provide support to workers and will achieve a cultural change of mental health awareness.
+MAQOHSC is committed to supporting projects within SA mines and quarries that improve mental health awareness and help create change toward positive mental health attitudes.

 Negative attitudes to mental health may prevent people from seeking help early, seeking the best sort of help and also providing appropriate support to work colleagues simply because they do not know how.